lab-anaws/lab-anaws.github.com/_posts/2015-10-23-vm-available.md

 ---
 {% include JB/setup %}

-VM is available for download HERE or HERE
+   A virtual machine with all the software pre-installed is available [here](https://drive.google.com/file/d/0B6ruPOwpLiDCSTJ5d2tJNUFFRWs/view?usp=sharing) or [here](http://atlantis.iet.unipi.it/InstantContiki3.0.zip) for download.
+       VMWare player is required to run the virtual machine [website](https://www.vmware.com/it/products/player).